 The command will ask you a few questions, answer them and you're done.
-You can now go to the First use section.

-In case you need a silent installation (e.g. if you're using Salt-Stack, Ansible or whatever), it's possible to supply the database credentials as commandline arguments.
+If you need a silent installation (e.g. if you're using Salt-Stack, Ansible or whatever), it's possible to supply the database credentials as commandline arguments.

-You can see the complete option list by running the following command:
+You can consult the complete option list by running the following command:

+'''

-\$ modoboa-admin.py help deploy
+$ modoboa-admin.py help deploy

+'''